 The days of the internal magazine are over.
 Ten ways internal communications is changing:

-As organizations are changing, it becomes more and more difficult to determine what ‘ internal’ is.
-The boundaries are blurring, and many people involved in realizing the strategy of the company, are not on the payroll.
+As organisations are changing, it becomes more and more difficult to determine what ‘ internal’ is.
+The boundaries are blurring, and many people involved in realising the strategy of the company, are not on the payroll.
 Free agents.
 Partners.
 Suppliers.
 Interns.
-Therefore the boundaries between internal en external communications become blurring as well.
+Therefore, the boundaries between internal and external communications become blurring as well.

 People want to be involved and informed.
 The carefully drafted messages from the top are necessary, but only for a small part.
 Often the interview with the CEO in the newspaper is as informative as the interview in the internal magazine.
 People want to hear from colleagues and through internal and external social media news travels fast.
 More and more transparency is required (and is unavoidable).

 From a couple of channels to multi-channel communications

 We had magazines, newsletters, e-mail and conference calls.
 Many channels were added and new channels are appearing regularly.
 Quick adaptations to the new channels is necessary.